code-chandan/MechaGrip/journal.md

 ---

 ### July 12th Baseplate From Hell
-Bro, the robot base was straight up not vibing with me.
-Messed around with three different shapes to make the print faster, lighter, and not a total wiring nightmare.
-Finally went with that hexagonal base and added a central pass through looks fire and actually works.
+bro the robot base was just not vibing with me at all tried like 3 different shapes back to back tryna make it lighter. every time i thought i cracked it, fusion was like “nah.”

+finally just went with a circular base (classic for a reason tbh)

 Time lost: 2.5 hours, but at least it’s now both a looker and a functional legend.